 Time Limits For Filing a Charge of Discrimination

-Time limits for filing a charge with MCCR generally will not be extended while you attempt to resolve a dispute through another forum such as an internal grievance procedure, a union grievance, arbitration or mediation before filing a charge with MCCR.
+Time limits for filing a charge with MCCR generally will not be extended while you attempt to resolve a dispute through another forum, such as an internal grievance procedure, a union grievance, arbitration, or mediation, before filing a charge with MCCR.
 Other forums for resolution may be pursued at the same time as the processing of the MCCR charge.

 Holidays and weekends are included in the calculation, although if the deadline falls on a weekend or holiday, you will have until the next business day.
 Figuring out how much time you have to file a charge is complicated.
 If you aren't sure how much time is left, you should contact our office as soon as possible so we can assess whether you still have time.